 Our skin naturally has a balance of bacteria and yeast that coexists on our skin harmoniously.
 It’s totally normal.

-Fungal acne is beast in that it thrives off of commonly used ingredients.
-To beat it, you need a combination of a fungicidal + products that it cannot feed off of.
+Fungal acne is a beast in that it thrives off of commonly used ingredients.
+To beat it, you need a combination of a fungicide (kills the fungus to try to rebalance) + products it can’t feed off of (prevents bounce back).
 But it will likely be an on and off issue, reoccurring at some time + needing to be put in its place again.
 From my experience, it gets easier once you find what works, but it’s possible to have a flare.

 What Are the Signs?